UserAgi/rainbowrabbit/workshop_outline.md

         - what do I need to have on my computer to work with geodata
         - ...
     - examples of data relevant to flooding: contours of lakes, location of bus stops, locations of water level meters, buildings on affected areas, population density
+    - comment on what are the tools, why did we use these tools (datavis, but also QGIS vs programming language)
-    - should it be slides-only, or slides+practical?
+    - should it be slides-only, or slides+practical? -> preference to interchange theory and practice to keep the participants entertained
+    - take a geodata and show a transformation into a numpy array

 1. Slides: present 3-4 geo-services (Geodienste)
     - what are the geo-services, how are they different from locally stored geo-data